Thomas Eric Duncan passed away on October 8 at 7:51 a.m.

 “His suffering is over,” his partner Louise Troh said in a statement.
 “My family is in deep sadness and grief, but we leave him in the hands of God.
 Our deepest sympathies go out to his father and family in Liberia and here in America.
 Eric was a wonderful man who showed compassion toward all.”

-Who was Duncan, besides the first person to be diagnosed with Ebola in the United States?
-When did he start to feel sick, and why couldn't the U.S. health care system save him?
+So who is Duncan, besides the first person to be diagnosed with Ebola in the United States?
+When did he start to feel sick, and what happened to him next?
+And who did he come in contact with, in the meantime?

 “The past week has been an enormous test of our health system, but for one family it has been far more personal,” Dr. David Lakey, commissioner of the Texas Department of State Health Services, said in a statement.
 “The doctors, nurses and staff at Presbyterian provided excellent and compassionate care, but Ebola is a disease that attacks the body in many ways.
 We’ll continue every effort to contain the spread of the virus and protect people from this threat.”

-He was a 42-year-old Liberian citizen.
-Duncan's Facebook page indicates that he's from the Liberian capital of Monrovia, where he attended E. Jonathan Goodridge High School.
+He is a 42-year-old Liberian citizen, said a friend who knows him well but asked not to be identified because of the sensitivity of his case.
+Duncan’s Facebook page indicates that he’s from the Liberian capital of Monrovia, where he attended E. Jonathan Goodridge High School.

 Why did he come to the United States?